Pete Buttigieg Addresses Dave Chappelle And Comedy That Is ‘Hurting People’

 Yeah, you know, it's just that moment when you realize that after Dave Chappelle talks about meeting you in the secret ending of his new Netflix special, you see your photo appears immediately after Barack Obama's photo in the credits. ???? . . #sticksandstones #davechappelle #netflix #imthatdaphne #funnygirl #standup #comedy #notabrittlespirit #itsgettinreal

 As for Buttigieg, he is currently in fourth place in the Democratic presidential primary with 5.2 percent support in the polls.
-He recently addressed fellow contender Beto O’Rourke’s comments that institutions or organizations that oppose gay marriage should not receive tax breaks.
+He recently addressed fellow contender Beto O’Rourke’s comments that institutions or organizations that oppose same-sex marriage should not receive tax breaks.

 According to Buttigieg, O’Rourke was not aware of the implications of his comment.
 He said he believes anti-discrimination laws should be applied to all institutions except for churches and other religious organizations, and suggested that O’Rourke’s proposal was akin to “going to war” with churches.
 He also said that such a policy would be a violation of important principles, such as the separation of church and state.